githubharald/CTCWordBeamSearch/README.md

 * Smoothing (lmSmoothing): LM uses add-k smoothing to allow word pairs which are not known from the training text, i.e. for which the bigram probability is zero.
 Set to values between 0 and 1, e.g. 0.01.
 To disable smoothing, set to 0
 * Text (corpus): is given as a UTF8 encoded string.
 The operation creates its dictionary and (optionally) LM from it
 * Characters (chars): must be given as a UTF8 encoded string.
 If the number of characters is C, then the RNN output must have the size TxBx(C+1) with the last entry representing the CTC-blank label.
 The ordering of the characters must correspond to the ordering in the RNN output, e.g. if the RNN outputs the probabilities for "a", "b", " " and CTC-blank in this order, then the string "ab " must be passed
 * Word characters (wordChars): define how the algorithm extracts words from the text.
 Must be passed as a UTF8 encoded string.
 If the word characters are "ab", and the text "aa ab bbb a" is passed, then the words "aa", "ab" and "bbb" will be extracted and used for the dictionary and the LM.
-Of course, the word characters must be a subset of the characters recognized by the RNN, i.e. 0<len(wordChars)<len(chars)
+Of course, the word characters must be a subset of the characters recognized by the RNN and 0<len(wordChars)<len(chars)

 This code snippet shows how to load the custom op and how to use it.